-In 2003, the investment in resources for both the editorial and design departments bore fruit with the paper winning a major award by beating a large international field to secure a bronze prize at the Alliance of Area Business Publication's Annual Editorial Excellence Awards.
-The Alliance represents 65 business-focused publications world-wide and the award recognised Business News' high standards against long standing competition.
+In 2003, the investment in resources for both the editorial and design departments bore fruit with the paper winning a major award by beating a large international field to secure an award at the Alliance of Area Business Publication's Annual Editorial Excellence Awards.
+The Alliance represents a peer group of business-focused publications world-wide and the award recognised Business News' high standards against long standing competition.
 In presenting the Award the judging panel stated that Business News was a publication "with attitude, bold in content and design and therefore, well-suited for the region it serves".
 Since the first award, Business News has successfully won several other editorial awards: 2005 Best Small Tabloid, Bronze and Best Scoop, Bronze; 2007 Best Special Section Design; 2009 Best Front Page; and 2015 Best Daily Email.
 This focus on quality fostered another offering to readers beyond the written word – events.

-The Business News Events Department , which commenced in 2001, has grown into a significant part of the company.
+The Business News Events Department, which commenced in 2001, has grown into a significant part of the company.
 Signature events such as the 40under40 Awards search for young business talent.
 Business News events assist the Editorial Department to seek out locally based success stories celebrating business achievements in Western Australia.
 The Success and Leadership series has allowed Perth audiences access to some of WA's most prominent business leaders.
-In 2003, the Department of Foreign Affairs and Trade teamed up with Business News to launch the unique Meet the Ambassadors series connecting Australian ambassadors with WA's international traders.

 Mindful that the importance of a subscription-based circulation model in assuring delivery direct to the office desk, Business News began converting its free circulation list to paid subscription in 2002.
 A high value subscription package was crafted to include the highly sought after Book of Lists, which was first published in 1996.

-- 83% of readers are top management (owner, partner, CEO, president, CFO, CIO, COO, other executive, VP, director/manager)
+- More than 80% of readers are top management (owner, partner, CEO, president, CFO, CIO, COO, other executive, VP, director/manager)

 - 83% Influence purchasing decisions